 3. Understand what you’re stepping into

 Starting your hiking boot search with some background information on the makeup of hiking boots is also important.
 If you shop in-store it’s likely that your shop assistant will use a whole load of complex terminology to sell you the boots.
 Get one step ahead and know your stuff about boots, and not only will you be able to keep up and understand just what they’re rambling on about, but you’ll also have a better understanding of the value of the boots.

 Here’s a handy guide to get familiar with before you go shopping:

 4. Time your shopping trip

-Trying boots on can be a bit of time consuming event.
+Trying boots on can be a bit of a time-consuming event.
 But it’s really worth taking the time to try on as many boots as possible.
 When you just spend 5 minutes trialing boots on a shop floor it can be difficult to know just how comfortable a new pair of boots actually are.
 So it’s essential to compare how lots of different boots feel.
-And once you find the ‘right’ pair, hopefully you’ll know it!
+And once you find the ‘right’ pair, hopefully, you’ll know it!

 6. Wear the right socks

 If you are buying walking boots for the first time then you may not know what type of hiking socks to choose, or indeed what you prefer.
 If this is the case then be sure to ask your shop assistant to recommend a pair based on the conditions you’ll be hiking in.
 It’s then key to wear these socks when trying on new boots to help you get the best fit possible.
 If you already have hiking socks that you love and are comfortable with, be sure to wear them when trying on new boots.